Introduction: The Shrinking Globe in the Digital Age

 Globalization and Technology: A Symbiotic Relationship

-Globalization, a process characterised by the interconnectedness of economies, cultures, and populations, has been significantly accelerated by technology.
-Video conferencing, international e-commerce platforms, and global news streaming are just a few examples of how technology bridges geographical divides, promoting a global village ethos.
+Globalization, defined by the growing interconnectedness of economies, cultures, and societies, has been greatly accelerated by advancements in technology.
+Tools like video conferencing, international e-commerce platforms, and global news streaming exemplify how technology transcends geographical barriers, fostering a sense of a unified global community.

 The Evolution of Information Access